 The number of electrons passing any ion per unit time with impact parameter to and speed range to is

 where is the normalized () speed distribution of the electrons.
-The number of such collisions per unit volume per unit time is
+The number of such collisions per unit time per unit volume per unit velocity per unit impact parameter is

 The spectral power at frequency emitted isotropically per unit volume is , where is the emission coefficient defined by Equation 2.26.
 Thus

 Equation 4.31 exposes a problem: the integral